 Staff Mentor: Lynn Short, Environmental Stewardship Coordinator

 Two students from the 2019 Student Gardeners summer team were selected to spend the fall and winter helping to develop the research project which will form the basis of this new branch of the program.
-Many students hired as Student Gardeners for the summer of 2020 will have the opportunity to participate in the program.
+Many students hired as future Student Gardeners will have the opportunity to participate in the program.

 For students who already have a grounding in the work of the Arboretum, Learning by Leading™ can provide opportunities for specialized signature projects.
 There are also opportunities to complete internship hours for their academic programs, depending on individual academic internship requirements.